quandl/quandl-python/README.md

 This example retrieves all rows for `ZACKS/FC` where `ticker='AAPL'` and stores them in a pandas dataframe.
 Similarily you can then view the dataframe with data.head().

 Note that in both examples if an `api_key` has not been set you may receive limited or sample data.
-You can find more details on these calls and others in our [Quick Method Guide](./FOR_ANALYSTS.md).
+You can find more details on these quick calls and others in our [Quick Method Guide](./FOR_ANALYSTS.md).

 ### Detailed Usage